This article was first published on Readwrite.

 It’s a tailor-made model for Gen Z for running independent businesses.

 No-code is now a tool for creators and young entrepreneurs, with Web3 enabling the decentralization of content delivery.
 Platforms that can facilitate the production, distribution, monetization, and business management of Gen Z are indispensable for the creator economy to expand.
-No-code development gives more individuals the ability to become creators and gives creators control over how their work is distributed.
+No-code development allows more individuals to become creators and gives creators control over how their work is distributed.

 No-code platforms give creators access to other key technologies like AI or blockchain, which can significantly benefit their solopreneur ship.
 Additionally, they can now create NFT collections consistent with their brand.